 In this example, marketing automation also plays a role in sales enablement and helps ensure you do not have a leaky customer acquisition funnel.

 Further, if the customer remains unresponsive for an extended period of time, we can automatically follow up with a series of pointed questions, informational resources, or special offers to encourage them to engage with the sales team.

 - For example, if the user has been unresponsive for 10 days

-- We could send them a time-bound discount, an offer for a free consultation
+- We could send them a time-bound discount, an offer for a free consultation, etc.

-Typically, an automated email drip campaign requires a customer relationship management system that allows a business to track a person through the customer journey.
-We've found popular tools like Zapier, Mailchimp, or HubSpot to be very helpful in setting up this type of campaign, but we're always on the lookout for new and innovative tools for email engagement.
+Typically, an automated email drip campaign requires a customer relationship management (CRM) system that allows a business to track a person through the customer journey.
+We've found popular tools like Zapier, Mailchimp, HubSpot, or even email marketing within the Kentico CMS to be very helpful in setting up this type of campaign.
+But we're always on the lookout for new and innovative tools for email marketing and engagement.

 We've only scratched the surface with these examples, but they both illustrate easy ways to step up your digital marketing game and make it easier for you to meet your consumers where they are in their customer journey.